 The Node tab shows node information, including the health metric Disk Latency.
-It also displays a hardware requirements message for each node, to tell whether the hardware provisioned meets the requirements as documented in the "Capacity Planning" topic.
+It also displays a hardware requirements message for each node, to tell whether the hardware provisioned meets the requirements.

 If a node is found to have sufficient resources to meet specifications, the message "Node Specs Meet requirements" appears with a green checkmark.
 If the node does not have sufficient resources to meet the required specifications, the alert "Node Specs Do not meet requirements" appears with a yellow triangle.
 The requirements vary depending on the type of PCE cluster (single-node, 2x2 multi-node, 4x2 multi-node, etc.).
-This is determined based on the cluster_type runtime parameter, which is set for every node.
+This is determined based on the cluster\type runtime parameter, which is set for every node.
 The hardware requirements check needs to know the cluster type so it can use the right set of hardware requirements.